RemyG/remyg.ovh/site/index.md

 <p><big>Welcome on my personal website.</big></p>

-I'm a Software Developer, currently working for IBM Client Innovation Center in Lille, on Java / JEE projects.
+I'm a Software Engineer, currently working for [SFEIR](https://www.sfeir.com/) in Lille, on Java EE projects.

 You can find here the different open-source [projects](projects) I'm working on, my [resume](resume), and my [blog](blog) where I write on different subjects (mainly IT related).

+{% include last-posts.html %}

 {% include github.html %}